jsdelivr/data.jsdelivr.com/CONTRIBUTING.md

 ## Repo Setup

-To get started, you need to have Node.js 24, MariaDB 10.5, and Redis installed and configured.
+To get started, you need to have Node.js 22 or 24, MariaDB 10.5, and Redis installed and configured.

 The default configuration file is `config/default.cjs`.
 To change any of the default values, either:
 - create a file `config/local.cjs` with the necessary changes; the options set in this file will be merged with `config/default.cjs` so `config/local.cjs` should only contain options that you actually changed,